“Looks like there is something over there,” said Salim.

 After maybe 15 minutes, it didn’t happen.

 At about 3:30pm, I also managed to figure out the puzzle of putting up the tarp canopy on his vehicle (which was currently incorrectly placed).
-I managed to tell Salim who promptly stopped the car and let me test out my theory.
+I managed to tell Salim who promptly stopped the car and let me test out my theory, which was successful.

 By 5:15pm, we finally made it to the North Entrance Gate of the park.